kairosity/mp4-lionize/README.md

 ### Aria Labels

-Whenever possible I tried not to include elements without a clear textual references to accompany them.
+Whenever possible I tried not to include elements without clear textual references to accompany them.
 Most of the buttons and links I've incorporated into this application are textual, however there are exceptions that I used for space and aesthetic reasons.

 These exceptions are: